matteomenapace/making-bots-that-make-art/pres.md

 	Spam bots often use Markov chains to generate semi-sensical texts (see [Spam Poetry](http://www.spampoetry.org).
 A fascinating example of Markov chains used on social media is [What would I say?](http://what-would-i-say.com)
 * Using a **generative grammar**, ie: a set of rules that can generate combinations of words which form grammatical sentences.

 	We are familiar with the idea of *grammar* as a set of rules that define how we combine words in the languages we use to speak every day, so that other humans can understand us.

 	In a similar way, we can define a grammar for generative art.
+People have used generative grammars to make things like the [Art Critique generator](http://www.pixmaven.com/phrase_generator.html), the [Artist Bio generator](http://500letters.org/form_15.php), the [Fifty Shades generator](http://www.fiftyshadesgenerator.com/) and many other *generators*.

-	In the most simple form, a generative grammar is made of a set of **structural rules**, which tell the computer how to put text together, and a set of **expansions**, which are options the computer can pick when generating text.
+	A generative grammar is made of a set of **structural rules**, which tell the computer how to put text together, and a set of **expansions**, which are options the computer can pick when generating text.

-	Today we're going to use [Tracery](http://www.crystalcodepalace.com/tracery.html), a language specifically written to help you write those generative grammar rules.
+	Today we're using [Tracery](http://www.crystalcodepalace.com/tracery.html), a language specifically written to help you write those generative grammar rules.

+# TODO

+- [ ] Let's play a generative grammar together, eg: generative drawing with 3 random colours, 3 random starting points, 3 actions / shapes (could use Sol Levitt as inspiration)

+- [ ] Let's get inspired.
+Show bots that are built using a generative grammar (Tracery + CBDQ) and think about what could be their grammar

+- [ ] let's generate some ideas.
+Brain-swarming (or) bot idea generator

+- [ ] Make the thing on CBDQ, with a little help from [this friend](https://matteomenapace.github.io/random-generator-generator/)